hemilabs/actions/docs/guidelines.md

 These guidelines are intended to support consistency and maintainability across teams.
 Feedback is welcome, and improvements to these guidelines are always encouraged.

-To suggest changes to these guidelines, feel free to open an issue, pull request, or send a message in Slack.
+To suggest changes to these guidelines, feel free to open an issue, pull request, or start a discussion.